selling tours and renting bikes

 - OR you could create inventory items for each tour guide, and add them to a rental like any other resource.

-this will mean you get the best of both worlds - pricing like tour, with the full power of BRM / RSM inventory tracking built in.
+This will mean you get the best of both worlds - pricing like tour, with the full power of BRM inventory tracking built in.